copyrightexceptions/copyrightexceptions.eu/content/implementations/NL/info53d.md

 compensation:
 - not required
 attribution:
-- required if reasonably possible.
+- required if reasonably possible
 otherConditions:
-- the moral rights of the author must be observed.
+- the moral rights of the author must be observed
 - the work must have been lawfully made public
 - the quotation is in accordance with what is reasonably permissible according to the rules of social intercourse
 - scale of the portions quoted is justified by the purpose to be achieved